brandonyen/bp-dev-challenge/README.md

 # Stevens Blueprint Summer Developer Challenge 2025

-This is the template for the Stevens Blueprint summer developer challenge. **Fork** (do not clone) this repository and send the link to your repository to @brandonyen on Discord.
+This is the template for the Stevens Blueprint summer developer challenge.

 There are two parts to this challenge: